 4.1 The Permit Holder shall maintain a record of all water takings.
-This record shall include the dates and times of water takings, and the total measured amounts of water pumped per day for each day that water is taken under the authorization of this Permit.
+The daily volume of water taken shall be measured by a flow meter or calculated in accordance with the method described in the application for this Permit, or as otherwise accepted by the Director.
+This record shall include the dates and times of water takings, the rates of pumping, and the total measured amounts of water pumped per day for each day that water is taken under the authorization of this Permit.
 A separate record shall be maintained for each source.
 The Permit Holder shall keep all required records up to date and available at or near the site of the taking and shall produce the records immediately for inspection by a Provincial Officer upon his or her request.
+The Permit Holder shall submit, on or before March 31st in every year, the daily water taking data collected and recorded for the previous year to the ministry's Water Taking Reporting System.